readingdancer/Iconic/Documentation/Configuration/Glyphicons/README.md

 ![CSS files](cssfiles.png)

 Your Bootstrap.css and .min.css will contain your Glyphicons classes.
-You can rename this to something else to differentiate from the actual Bootstrap classes if you're using them.
+You can rename this to something else to differentiate them from the actual Bootstrap classes if you're using them.

 ## Bootstrap Glyphicons